-Tamsyn Challenger is a multi-disciplinary artist, curator and lecturer.
+Tamsyn Challenger is a multi-disciplinary artist.

 Since 2010 her work has sought to question wide ranging gender and socio-political ideas including precursor work on selfie culture within social media, truth and identity.
 As an artist working independently of the major galleries she’s been in the Guardian’s ‘Top 5 Exhibitions list’ twice in ten years, once with ‘400 Women’ and again in 2018 with her first curation, ‘Free The Pussy!’.